bejoypramanick/knowledgebot/FINAL_DEPLOYMENT_GUIDE.md

 Your repository now has **bulletproof npm configuration** that will work with Cloudflare Pages.
 The build will succeed because:

-- ✅ **No Bun Detection**: Multiple protection layers prevent Bun usage
+- ✅ **No Alternative Package Manager Detection**: Multiple protection layers prevent alternative package managers
 - ✅ **Clean Dependencies**: Build script removes conflicting lockfiles
 - ✅ **Explicit npm Usage**: Package manager is forced to npm
 - ✅ **Proper Environment**: All necessary variables are set